SOUMEE2000/soumee2000.github.io/_posts/2021-07-04-Web-scrapping.md

 ## Web-scrapping Part - II
 >"When the going gets tough the tough gets going."

-The second website. is a little more trickier to work on.
+The second website is a little trickier to work on.
 But we can get through this.

 ```yaml
 import requests